Jeremiah-/CS361_password_generator/README_EXTRA.txt

 [Program 5]
 [Description]

+Extra credit description:
+In order to run this program, enter "java Passwords reference-Filename N k rejectWordsFile" The only difference between this and the original is the rejectWordsFile.
+This file contains all the words (4 letters or more) that if are a substring of a generated password, will make the password void.
+Rejected passwords will be shown on the terminal along with the substring that made them rejects.

-This program creates random passwords based on the frequency of how a letter follows another in a word, from a given file (Example: “True”, “r” follows “T”).
+DESCRIPTION BELOW IS THE SAME AS THE ORIGINAL README This program creates random passwords based on the frequency of how a letter follows another in a word, from a given file (Example: “True”, “r” follows “T”).
-To run it use 'java Passwords reference-Filename N k', where reference-filename is the file you want to base the letter frequencies from, N the number of passwords to produce, and k the length of the passwords.
+To run it use 'java Passwords reference-Filename N k rejectWordsFile', where reference-filename is the file you want to base the letter frequencies from, N the number of passwords to produce, and k the length of the passwords.
-There is only one file that does everything, Passwords.java, in the main method, with helper methods that do non-essential things.
+There is only one file, Passwords.java, that does everything in the main method, with helper methods that do non-essential things.
 The main function is creating the passwords, which is done by taking the sum of the number of times the current letter has appeared behind each letter of the alphabet inside the file and creating a random number that falls between 0 and the sum.
 Each letter will have varying ranges and the next letter in the password is determined by where the random number falls.
 Everything prints to the terminal but the table is very large so make sure to enlarge the terminal to max capacity.

 [Finish]